AlexCharlton/lemna/readme.md

 - More robust and more widgets (e.g. text selection support on `Text` widget)
 - "scroll to" functionality
   - Use signals?
-- Debug detection of duplicate keys
+- Debug detection of duplicate Node keys
+- Only re-view dirty nodes

 **To fix:**
 - MSAA doesn't seem to be picking up clear color